A lot of DIYers struggle with removing spray paint from metal objects because the coating sticks well. So, how to remove it?

 You should never use bleach as it will corrode and eat away at the metal frame.
 Using bleach to remove paint will discolor the surface and make it weak.

-You should wait until the metal is dry and neutralized before you can repaint it.
-On average, this takes 4 hours.
+You must wait around 4 hours until the metal is dry and neutralized before you can repaint it.

 The removal method you used also determines how long to wait before repainting.
-For instance, if you removed the finish by sanding or scraping, then you can repaint almost immediately because the surface doesn’t need to dry.
+For instance, if you remove the finish by sanding or scraping, you can repaint almost immediately because the surface doesn’t need to dry.

-However, if you used a solvent to remove the finish, you need to wait for the surface to dry before repainting it.
-This can take a few hours depending on the size and type of metal.
+You must wait until the surface dries if you use a solvent to remove the finish.
+This takes a few hours depending on the size and type of metal.

-You should always neutralize the metal after using chemicals on it.
-Neutralizing it helps remove solvent residue that can damage the metal or prevent the new paint from sticking to it.
-You can neutralize it using mineral spirits, white spirits, or turpentine.
+You must always neutralize the metal after using chemicals as it removes the solvent residue that can damage the surface or prevent new paints from sticking.
+To neutralize the surface, use mineral spirits, white spirits, or turpentine.

 Tony Adams